ifew/aws-lambda-netcore3-readytorun-db/Readme.md

-# Example C# .NET Core 3.0.100 with AWS Custom Runtime and ReadyToRun for connect MySQL via not using any ORM
+# Example C# .NET Core 3.0.100 with ReadyToRun for connect MySQL via not using any ORM

 ## Preparing